 I tried using different players (i.e. Black Player, Shuttle Player, Pixel Player), but failed.
 Although they can be installed and they work, they don’t detect all the tracks on the microSD (they only show a few) and this renders them useless.
 One of the few advantages of using Android is in fact the ability to use different players that suite one’s taste and needs both in terms of appearance and functionality.
 If you take this ability away or cripple it, then using Android makes much less sense.
 I hope FiiO will be able to fix this in future updates.
 I asked them about this issue but got no reply, though it seems pretty common.

 I tested the FiiO X5 3rd gen by using the Venture Electronics Asura 2.0, the RHA T20i, the KZ ZST, the Meze 99 Classics and the HiFiMAN RE-00.
-As I did not have any headphones with a 2.5 mm jack connector to test the balanced output, I’ll leave that bit to the future – actually a pair of balanced Monk Plus is on the way to my home.
+As I did not have any headphones with a 2.5 mm jack connector to test the balanced output, I’ll leave that bit to the future – actually a pair of balanced Monk Plus is on the way to my home (update: impressions added at the end of the paragraph).
 I mainly used standard-res FLAC files (16 bit, 44.1 kHz), with a few high-res files (24 bit, 192 kHz) and MP3 files (320 kbps) thrown in the mix.

 As I already stated in a few reviews, I have personally found it difficult to find extreme differences in sound between the different DAPs I tried until now, at least when it comes to the usual “bass-mids-treble” scheme – I think differences are more easily pinpointed when talking about sound presentation, instrument separation and so on.
 That’s the main reason why you won’t find a word wall about how bass is incredibly detailed or treble has a -1 dB negative peak at 12,536 Hz.
 Just joking, of course!